immannino/sql.garden/src/ethos.md

 ## goals

-1. simplify the understanding and adoption of core model use-cases
+1. simplify the understanding and spirit of data modeling
 2. educate and spread data modeling examples for pragmatic utility
 3. make data modeling as simple as possible for all software